bl33h/screensaver/README.md

 - **Configurable Elements:** The user can define the number of circles to render (`N`), and the program will generate them with random colors and sizes.
 - **Physics Simulation:** Each circle moves and rebounds within the canvas, simulating basic physical interactions.
 - **Frame Rate Display:** The program displays the current frames per second (FPS) to monitor performance.

+## Files
+### 1. sequential.c
+This file contains the implementation of the screensaver in its sequential form.
+The key characteristics of this version are:
+- **Single-threaded execution:** All circles are processed in a loop within a single thread.
+- **Basic structure:** This version is straightforward, processing each circle's position update and rendering sequentially.
+- **Use of SDL:** Utilizes SDL for handling graphics rendering and window management.

+### 2. parallel.c
+This file contains the parallelized implementation of the screensaver using OpenMP.
+Key characteristics include:
+- **Multi-threaded execution:** The circle updates are distributed across multiple threads using OpenMP, allowing simultaneous processing.
+- **OpenMP directives:** The program leverages OpenMP's `#pragma omp` directives to parallelize loops, enhancing performance on multi-core processors.
+- **Optimized performance:** Designed to take full advantage of modern CPUs by distributing the workload across available cores, resulting in potentially higher FPS compared to the sequential version.

+Both files utilize SDL for rendering and are designed to demonstrate the benefits of parallel computing in a visually engaging way.

 ## Dependencies
 - **OpenMP:** Used for parallelizing the computation.